 Tropical perennials and indoor plants, such as the Chinese evergreen (sometimes also referred to as the Philippine evergreen), have become one of the most popular houseplants because of their low-maintenance characteristics and attractive variegated foliage.

 This type of plant relies on its soil to protect it from cold and dangerous infections like root rot.

 Many of your plant’s health problems can be traced back to inadequate or poor soil conditions.

-Here’s everything you need to know about what type of soil to use for your Aglaonema plant (ag-lay-oh-NEE-muh) to ensure it has a long, healthy life.
+Here’s everything you need to know about what type of soil to use for the genus Aglaonema plant (ag-lay-oh-NEE-muh) to ensure it has long, healthy, dark green leaves.

 Chinese Evergreen Soil

 Aglaonema plants can be relatively forgiving, but that’s not to say you should skimp on the soil quality.

 The more you cater to your plant’s preferences, the happier it will be and the more it will give back (and might even one day bloom!) in return.